enockabere/Get-Started/django/README.md

 # Creating a new django application on Windows

 In windows: Press Windows (or Windows+R) and then type “cmd”: Run the Command Prompt in normal mode.
+The follow the processes below;

-- cd to project folder
+cd to project folder

 ```bash
 cd C:\Users\user\Desktop\UserDjangoProject> pip install virtualenv
 ```

-- Create Virtual Environment
+Create Virtual Environment

 ```bash
 virtualenv -p python3 venv